scalableminds/webknossos/docs/tooling.md

 # Tooling

-We provide a number of free, open-source libraries and tools alongside webKnossos to aid with data analytics.
+We provide a number of free, open-source libraries and tools alongside webKnossos to aid with data analysis.

 ## webKnossos Wrap Data Format (wkw)